Doing It All in DaVinci is a series of editing tutorials instructed by editor Dale Campbell that demonstrates exactly what the title suggests.

 - You could also adjust the color.
 You have got the pinky blueness at the top and then you got the white car in the middle, separated by a row of slightly orange autumnal trees.
 So you are layering everything up in a nice sandwich.
 Green is important because it’s so one of those subconscious colors that people will recognize.

-Because we’re filming at different times a day, it’s something that we had to be particularly careful about when we come to the grade, because the cloud is coming in, we’re getting more or less direct sunlight.
-Sometimes things are backlit, sometimes things are frontlit.
+Because we’re filming at different times of day, it’s something that we had to be particularly careful about when we come to the grade, because the cloud is coming in, and we’re getting more or less direct sunlight.
+Sometimes things are backlit, and sometimes things are frontlit.
 So balancing that out so it’s not all over the place is pretty important.

 Finally, the car in the shot has got to pop.
 And up until the point that I added some of these final effects, it didn’t really do that.

-In the final part, we’re having a very brief look at how we then used Fairlight to finish the audio for this project.
+In the final part, we take a very brief look at how we used Fairlight to finish the audio for this project.